Everyone needs an outlet of some kind. While stretching is a great reset for your body, creative journaling is a great way to take care of your mind.

 Did you meet up with an old friend?
 Bought a stranger a coffee?
 Went for a walk and saw a squirrel?
 Earned the WeStretch badge for stretching using only the plank position?

-Even if it’s just the little things, like you enjoyed a cup of tea!
+Even if it’s just the little things like you enjoying a cup of tea!

 Put art in it.